open-xml-templating/docxtemplater/readme.md

 ## Dependencies ##

-1. **docxgen.js** uses [jszip.js](http://stuk.github.io/jszip/) to zip and unzip the docx files.
-Jszip uses:
+1. **docxgen.js** uses [jszip.js](http://stuk.github.io/jszip/) to zip and unzip the docx files

-- base64.js
-- jszip.js

 2. Optionally, if you want to be able to name the output files, you can use **Downloadify.js**, which is required to use method download.
 Be informed that it uses flash, this is why the method is not recommended.
-This method is howewer useful because a lot of browsers are limited for the download size with the Data-URI method.
+This method is howewer useful because a lot of browsers are limited for the download size with the Data-URI method. **Update**: I will probably implement in the future a way to use the FileSaver API, with [FileSaverJS](http://eligrey.com/demos/FileSaver.js/)

 3. Optionnaly, if you want to replace images by images situated at a particular URL, you can use QR codes.
 For example If you store an image at http://website.com/image.png , you should encode the URL in QR-Code format. ![Qr Code Sample](http://qrfree.kaywa.com/?l=1&s=8&d=http%3A%2F%2Fwebsite.com%2Fimage.png "Qrcode Sample to http://website.com/image.png").
 You can even use bracket tags in images. http://website.com/image.png?color={color} will take the *Tags[color]* variable to make a dynamic URL.
 For this too work, you will need [jsqrcode](http://github.com/edi9999/jsqrcode "jsqrcode repositoty forked") and include the following files, in this order: